Warning: The Federal Trade Commission Will Prosecute Companies Over Consumer Data Breaches—its Recommendations Should be Heeded

 - Prospective employees may be asked generally whether the previous employer had stock options or other equity incentives but may not be asked to specify the value of such benefits.

-These protections for applicants will be codified in the Connecticut General Statutes with protections about salary information that the state already provides to employees.
+These protections for candidates will be codified in the Connecticut General Statutes with protections about salary information that the state already provides to employees.
 Under the existing law it is unlawful for a Connecticut employer:

 - To prohibit an employee from inquiring about the wages of another employee.